Course Listing - by Instructor

 An Nichols | is an established performer in the Philadelphia community.
 Within the world of Improv, she trained at Philly Improv Theater and the Magnet and has performed in the PA & NJ Ren Faires, Bright Invention Ensemble, Philly Improv Theatre Conservatory, Lancaster Improv, and more!
 She has served as the diversity advisor for ImprovUtopia and directed Improvised Star Trek for ImprovFest Ireland.
 In the world of dance, she is a certified BellyQueen bellydance instructor who started in 2001 and went onto study with June Seaney, Tessa Myers, Habiba, Kaeshi Chai (BellyQueen), Oreet (bellydancer of the year) and Zoe Akili.
 She specializes in body positivity, teaching veil, floor routine, and assisting beginners in enjoying the basics of the dance. |

-Julia Podgorsek | was born and raised in France and has been teaching French in the US for 10 years. |
+Julia Podgorsek | was born and raised in France and has been teaching French in the US for over 10 years. |

 Clayton Prince | is the owner and operator of The Philadelphia Musical History Tours.
 For more information, see www.themusicalhistorytours.com. |